jslefche/piecewiseSEM/README.md

 # Piecewise Structural Equation Modeling

-  Implementation of piecewise structural equation modeling (SEM), including estimation of path coefficients and goodness-of-fit statistics.
+  Implementation of piecewise structural equation modeling (SEM) in R, including estimation of path coefficients and goodness-of-fit statistics.

   For more information, see: